in need of a new tao te ching translation?

 I'm much more into poetic translations and spiritual/cultivation aspects of the classic.

 I like this translation by Hu Xuezhi.
 Master Hu is a Daoist practitioner and looks at the text from the perspective of personal and human cultivation.

-With wisdom, I see that I am nothing
+When I look outside and see that I am everything,that is love.

 Posted 21 November 2012 - 04:02 PM